NoahWenzel/The_Load_Class/README.md

   - Source version control
   - Use unit testing to validate code

-## Final Project

-In this activity we will create a base class, ShippingItem, and three
+In this project I will create a base class, ShippingItem, and three
 subclasses: Carton, Flat, and Tube.
 Then we will create a Load class that manages an entire truckload of shipping items to be delivered.

-The testing is set up so you can test each class as you complete it.
-This will provide feedback quicker so you can know everything is working before you move on to the next class.
+The testing is set up so that I can test each class as I complete it.
+This will provide feedback quicker so that I can know everything is working before I continue developing the next class.

-For things to work out well, it is recommended that you complete each part in the order listed.

 ---
 ### Files to work on
-We will be working in the following files.
+I will be working in the following files.

 - There is a library of classes that work with the `load` library.
 The library consists of the following files: